-The environmental assessment process for the Project will be consistent with provincial and federal environmental assessment legislation, guidelines and procedures as well as Canadian and international best practices.
-The process will describe the Project and the existing environment, identify and assess environmental effects, identify mitigation measures and follow-up requirements, and evaluate significance of residual environmental effects.
+The environmental assessment process for the Project will be consistent with provincial and federal environmental assessment legislation, guidelines and procedures, as well as Canadian and international best practices.
+The process will describe the Project and the existing environmental setting, identify and assess environmental effects of the Project, identify mitigation measures and follow-up requirements, and evaluate significance of residual environmental effects.